andy-sukowski/andy.sb/content/posts/pdf-bookmarks.md

 BookmarkPageNumber: 31</code>
 </pre>

-I wanted a simpler syntax for specifying the outline.
+I wanted a simpler syntax for specifying the outline (indent with tabs).

 ```
 1 Chapter 1